juancarlosjr97/university-peer-evaluation-automation/README.md

 7. Replace the value of the constant `MASTER_SPREADSHEET_ID` to the spreadsheet ID created on the `Project Spreadsheet Setup` without deleting the double quotes

-8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE` to the date that you would like the system to automatically collect the data
+8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE` to the date that you would like the system to automatically collect the data without deleting the double quotes

 9. Update the constant `MODULE_NAME` to the name of your module